How we use your information

 IP addresses may be collected for certain purposes (for example, to audit the use of our site).
 We do not link a user’s IP address to a person’s personal data, which means we will have a record of each user’s session but the user will remain anonymous to us.

 Under certain circumstances, IP addresses and/or domain names may be linked to personally identifiable information, when this information is stored in databases managed by internet registrars or registries such as Network Solutions or ARIN.

 Our website search is powered by Google.
 Search queries and results are logged anonymously to help us improve our website and search functionality.
 No user-specific data is collected by either Devon County Council or any third party.

 We operate secure data networks that are protected by a firewall.
-Both the Council and our partners have security measures in place to attempt to protect our website against the loss, misuse and alteration of personal information that is under our control.
+Both the Council and our partners have security measures in place to attempt to protect our website against the loss, misuse and alteration of personal data that is under our control.

 People who call our Customer Service Centre

 When you call our Customer Service Centre (My Devon) we may collect personal data for the purposes of dealing with enquiries.
 Certain calls may be monitored and recorded for training purposes.
 We will inform you if your call is being recorded.

 People who email us

 We are part of the GCSX network.
 Therefore, any email sent to us, including any attachments, may be monitored by the Council.
 Email monitoring or blocking software may also be used to protect the Council’s ICT Infrastructure against viruses and other forms of malware.
 The Council has a robust Cyber Security policy in place to ensure that our network and the information assets managed as part of it are secured from cyber threats.